 Jagger Brulato

-Bring systems thinking into product work
+Use systems work in product work

 Build things other engineers use